This article has been published in Deccan Chronicle. Read it here.

 All of us want to look good.
 As in, we all want to be treated with respect and we all want to be role models for someone.
 We want to be appreciated and honoured and we want the whole world to pause, look at us and shower praises at our “achievements”.
 So what is the easiest and the simplest way to do that?
 Probably working hard to make sure that all that we speak about ourselves is true, to a considerable extent.
 Another sensible option that is left is to not speak things which we’re not even remotely associated with.
 Simple, yet a few people complicate this unnecessarily.

 It is nice to see a society where people are confident about themselves.
-As I always keep telling myself ‘If you are not confident about yourselves, don’t expect other to be confident that you would do something’.
+As I always keep telling myself ‘If you are not confident about yourselves, don’t expect others to be confident that you would do something’.
 It sends out a strong and a good signal to the previous generation and sets a good example for the generations to come.
-Of late, what I see in people is not confidence, but over confidence.
-There is a very thin line between confidence and over confidence and people seemed to be swayed to the latter side.
-As a result you have people, who are haughty and speak in a condescending manner.
+Of late, what I see in people is not confidence, but overconfidence.
+There is a very thin line between confidence and overconfidence and people seemed to be swayed to the latter side.
+As a result, you have people, who are haughty and speak in a condescending manner.
 The world is just not enough for them.
 They’re already up in the air searching for a better place with better people good enough for them.
 After all, we all become mere mortals, in their eyes.